CME/CNE/MOC Credits: 5

 This program is available online and includes the following:

-The American College of Cardiology Foundation (ACCF) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+In support of improving patient care, this activity has been planned and implemented by the American College of Cardiology Foundation (ACCF).
+ACCF is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The ACCF designates this enduring material for a maximum of 13 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activities.
+The ACCF designates this enduring material for a maximum of 13 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 13 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 13 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+Once your MOC claim is submitted to the ACCME no modifications can be made to your overall credit claim.
+Participants can claim credit only once.

 "Research demonstrates that practice makes perfect when trying to master cardiac auscultation.
-Listening to these "Heart Songs" at the computer or iPod can help clinicians at every level refine their auscultation skills."
+Listening to these "Heart Songs" at the computer...can help clinicians at every level refine their auscultation skills."

 – Michael J. Barrett, MD, FACC